The localization of orthogonal calculus with respect to homology: Bousfield classes

 On the model category level, we have the following.

-\begin{thm} Let $S$ and $S'$ be sets of maps of based spaces.
-If the class of $S$-local spaces agrees with the class of $S'$-local spaces, then the following are equalities of model structures
+\begin{thm} Let $S$ and $S'$ be sets of maps of maps in $\es{C}$.
+The class of $S$-local objets in $\es{C}$ agrees with the class of $S'$-local objects in $\es{C}$ if and only if there are equalities of model structures making the diagram

-\end{thm} \begin{proof} First note that the $S$-local model structure on based spaces agrees with the $S'$-local model structure on based spaces since these model structures have the same cofibrations and the same fibrant objects, since a space is $S$-local if and only if it is $S'$-local.
-This equality lifts to the local projective model structures on the category of orthogonal functors since a functor is levelwise $S$-local if and only if it is levelwise $S'$-local under our assumption.
+commute. \end{thm} \begin{proof} For one direction assume that the class of $S$-local objects agrees with the class of $S'$-local objects.
+Then the $S$-local model structure and the $S'$-local model structure on $\es{C}$ agree as they have the same cofibrations and fibrant objects.
+This equality lifts to the local projective model structures on the category of orthogonal functors.
 As left Bousfield localization does not alter the cofibrations, the cofibrations of the $S$-local $n$-polynomial model structure agree with the cofibrations of the $S'$-local $n$-polynomial model structure.
 These model structures also have the same fibrant objects since a functor is $S$-locally $n$-polynomial if and only if it is $S'$-local $n$-polynomial under our assumption.

 For the local $n$-homogeneous model structures, recall that these are certain left Bousfield localizations of the $n$-homogeneous model structure (see Proposition \ref{prop: E local n-homog model}), hence have the same cofibrations.
-As before, these model structures have the same fibrant objects since our assumption together with Lemma \ref{lem: derivative E-local} implies that the $n$-th derivative of a functor is $S$-local if and only if it is $S'$-local, and the fibrant objects are the $n$-polynomial functors with local derivatives, see Proposition \ref{prop: E local n-homog model}. \end{proof}
+As before, these model structures have the same fibrant objects since our assumption together with Lemma \ref{lem: derivative E-local} implies that the $n$-th derivative of a functor is $S$-local if and only if it is $S'$-local, and the fibrant objects are the $n$-polynomial functors with local derivatives, see Proposition \ref{prop: E local n-homog model}.

-With respect to the partial ordering on Bousfield classes, we obtain the following more general result.
-The proof of which relies on the fact that if the class of $S'$-local spaces is contained in the class of $S$-local spaces, then the induced map $L_S \to L_{S'}$ is an $S'$-local equivalence.
+For the converse note that since the $S$-local model structure on the category of orthogonal functors agrees with the $S'$-local model structure, the objectwise $S$-local equivalences are precise the objectwise $S$-local equivalences.
+It follows that the local model structures on $\es{C}$ must agree. \end{proof}